FAQs on Required Paperwork

 - Will the Office of Student Financial Assistance request additional documents?

-All documents needed to finalize your award package will be accessible under the My Documents tab on SHUAwards.
+All documents needed to finalize your award package will be accessible on SHUAwards > Menu > My Documents.
 All federal and state awards will be listed as 'estimated' on your bill until all required documents are received and processed; only at that time will the award(s) be officially deducted from the balance due.
 If selected for verification, failure to provide the necessary documentation to complete the verification process will result in a cancellation of federal and state awards.

 - What is the Noncustodial Parent Profile and how do I access it?

 Any issues with this form should be directed to our office.

 In order to waive the Non-Custodial Parent Profile, the University requests two supporting documents*:

 - Personal Statement: Please submit a letter from you or your custodial parent explaining the nature of your family circumstances which you feel make it necessary to waive the noncustodial parent’s application and financial aid requirements.
 Be sure to provide as much detail as possible.

 - Third Party Statement: Please submit a notarized letter from a third party (counselor, clergy, teacher, attorney, etc.) that confirms the amount of contact, or lack thereof, with your noncustodial parent.
 Letters from family members will not be considered unless they contain information above and beyond what a third-party can provide.